obfuscated-end-user/japanese-stuff/README.md

 # Japanese-stuff

 Files used for learning Japanese.
+Anything in the hypertext and python directories may not work.